odubno/gauss-naive-bayes/README.md

 See [Normal Distribution (Wikipedia)](https://en.wikipedia.org/wiki/Normal_distribution) definition.

-The Normal Distribution will help determine the likelihood of a *class* occuring for each feature.
-In other words for each column of our dataset, the Normal Distribution will calculate the likelihood of that *class* occuring.
+The Normal Distribution will help determine the Normal Probability.
+The product of all Normal Probabilities will result in the likelihood of a *class* occurring given the new data (features).
+In other words, for each column of our data set the Normal Distribution will calculate the Normal Probability and the product of all columns will equal the likelihood of that *class* occurring.

 ## Joint PDF Formula:
 ![Alt text](img/joint_pdf.svg "Optional Title")